Eloy Jiménez Player Props: White Sox vs. Rangers

 Eloy Jiménez At The Plate

-- Jimenez is batting .252 with seven doubles, eight home runs and 12 walks.
+- Jimenez has seven doubles, eight home runs and 12 walks while batting .252.

+- He has hit a home run in eight games this season (19.5%), leaving the park in 4.5% of his chances at the plate.

-- Jimenez has an RBI in 20 of 40 games this season, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- Jimenez has driven home a run in 20 games this year (48.8%), including more than one RBI in 14.6% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.